How do we train?

 When do we train?

 See the Termcard tab for up-to-date training info.
 We train at the University Sports Centre on Tuesdays (8-10pm) and Sundays (10am-12pm), as well as at fully-equipped gymnasiums on Wednesdays (8-9:30pm, Huntingdon Gymnastics Club by carshare) and Fridays (8-10pm, Cambridge Gymnastics Academy).
-There are also some Strength and Conditioning sessions at the University Sports Centre from 1:30pm to 2:30pm on Saturdays.

 Are you a newbie and not sure where to start?
 Come to our dedicated beginner taster sessions on Sunday 13th and Sunday 20th October 2024 (10am-12pm at the University Sports Centre on Philippa Fawcett Drive).
 Or any one of our regular Tuesday or Sunday sessions!
 Done gymnastics before and want to experience a proper gym right from the beginning?
 Come straight to our Friday Cambridge Gymnastics Academy sessions.
 Everyone gets two free sessions (any Tues/Fri/Sun) before having to purchase membership.